 Months before the elections, party life becomes very hectic.
 In addition to preparing the election programme, the candidates for parliament have to be selected.
 The delegates of each party choose their local candidates at constituency meetings and if these candidates win the majority of votes in the constituency, they are given a seat in parliament as a direct candidate.
 Half of the (regularly 110) members are elected to parliament through the constituencies.
 The other half are taken from the regional lists drawn up by each party.

 In elections in Hesse (and in national elections), the voters can give one vote to their personal favourite in the constituency (first vote) and one vote (second vote) to support the party of their choice.
 It is not compulsory to use both votes; if only one vote is used, this counts towards the result and the other is classed as invalid.
 The number of valid second votes determines the number of seats that each party is allocated in the State Parliament.
 First of all the candidates elected directly (constituency candidates) are given one of these seats.
 The other seats are distributed to the candidates on the regional lists in the order in which they appear on the lists.

 Why do voters have a first vote and second vote?

-In the parliamentary elections on 18 January 2009, there were four overhang mandates for the first time and the same number of balance seats so that there were 118 members of parliament in the 18th legislative period.
+In the parliamentary elections on 28 Ocotober 2018, there were overhang mandates and the same number of balance seats so that there were 137 members of parliament in the 20th legislative period.
 German citizens are allowed to vote if they have reached the age of 18 and have lived and been registered in Hesse for at least three months.
 In order to be elected to the parliament you have to be 21 years old.
 Article 75 of the Constitution of Hesse and Sects.
 2 to 5 of Hesse Electoral Law outline this is more detail.
 The election date is fixed by the State Government.
 The returning officer for Hesse provides all latest information about this.